 The plant is almost self-sufficient.
 Too many fertilizers spoil the fronds.
 Excessive fertilization will decelerate the growth with thick or deformed fronds leads to necrosis and death of the plant.

-Asplenium (Bird’s Nest Fern) indoor air purifier
+Asplenium (Birds Nest Fern) indoor air purifier

 1. Absorbs harmful gases

-The large broad fronds of these plants are not only used for its medicinal properties and ornamental purposes but also having air purifying capacity.
+The large broad fronds of these plants are not only used for their medicinal properties and ornamental purposes but also having air purifying capacity.
 It absorbs many harmful gases like formaldehyde and nicotine (2).